Sunilkby17/Candidate-selection-rejection/readme.md

-index.html page has the registration form.
+index.html page has the registration form for applicants.

 mail.php has the code to send mails to the registered users.
 NOTE: userid and password in mail.php should be specified first inorder to send mails, as those values were left empty.